 7) The Public Relations Podcast

 The Public Relations Podcast is a casual podcast with interesting facts from the worlds of media, celebrities, brands, and businesses.
 Guests share in-depth accounts of their journeys and experiences.
-They’re also encouraged dive deeper into their own stories.
+They’re also encouraged to dive deeper into their own stories.
 This is a great listen for PR professionals who want to get to know specific guests in the field well.

 8) On The Media with Brooke & Bob